Sprk-nl/pebble-GoodWe/README.md

-# pebble-test01
+# Pebble-GoodWe

-a pebble app to read GoodWe solar panel data
+A pebble app to read GoodWe solar panel data